How to Find Surcharge-Free ATMs When Traveling

 1. Use Nationwide Banking Networks

-Many banks and credit unions belong to nationwide ATM networks that let members withdraw cash with no fees.
+Many banks and credit unions belong to nationwide ATM networks that let members withdraw cash with no operator surcharge.
 The two largest surcharge-free networks in the U.S. are Allpoint and MoneyPass, offering tens of thousands of locations across all 50 states.

 See our Allpoint vs. MoneyPass Comparison Guide for a side-by-side look at each network.